 - Personal website, blog and other online presences

-Have you met your quarterly numbers for networking:
+Have you met your quarterly numbers for networking?

 - In person network meetings/events attended